Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 http://www.umass.edu/bmatwt/publications/articles/cellulose_insulation.html

 This particular article is about the benefits of Cellulose Insulation.
-It appears to state that cellulose is a viable choice for effective home insulation.
+It appears to state that cellulose is a viable choice for effective residential insulation.
 It discusses several issues of scare tactics that other types of insulation have proposed and dismisses them and states that cellulose insulation has been approved by building departments all over the country.
 Cellulose in a “green” product, in that it is made from recycled newspapers, mixed with borate to resist fire, mold and insects.
 One of the most significant benefits of cellulose insulation is that it tightly packs in around wiring holes, structural members and other items, making a very good barrier against air movement.
 This is good for preventing heat loss and gain during winter and summer, and it helps prevent the spread of fire through framing cavities, according to the author.

 ENERGY EFFICIENT HOME ARCHITECTS – COMPARISONS OF FIBERGLASS, CELLULOSE, SIP(EPS) AND POLYURETHANE INSULATIONS AND ASSOCIATED SYSTEMS:

-• Fiberglass R-49 batt insulation(we have a source for a single thickness 15” thick batt, 24” x 48”): $0.74/sf (cost includes shipment to project site from the factory).
+• Fiberglass R-49 batt insulation(the firm has a source for a single thickness 15” thick batt, 24” x 48”): $0.74/sf (cost includes shipment to project site from the factory).

 Estimated R value per inch: 3.27 according to manufacturer, which is well within industry mid-ranges from R-2 to R-3.85)